SulavGaire/CanSat/readme.md

-# Setup to setup ground-satation
+# Setup to setup ground-station
 1. Download the github repo of CANSAT
 2. Unzip the file
 3. Upload receiver code to Ground-Satation .
 Remember the port number we will need it later